-This ice cream does come with one caveat though, it should be eaten on the soft side, ideally right after it comes out of the ice cream maker, when it's smooth and creamy.
+It does come with one caveat though: it should be eaten on the soft side, ideally right after it comes out of the ice cream maker, when it's smooth and creamy.
 If it freezes fully, it becomes hard and brittle and falls apart easily.
 The bourbon is optional but make sure to add the salt, it brings all the flavours together.

 RED LENTIL WALNUT ICE CREAM

 1 3/4 cup cooked red lentils (about 1 cup dry red lentils)

 1 x 400ml (14 oz.) can of full-fat coconut milk

 1/2 cup pure maple syrup (add 2 Tbsp more if you like a sweeter ice cream)